-The curriculum contains a list and structure of compulsory and elective courses and modules with their descriptions, as well as the doctoral dissertation as the final part of the study programme of doctoral studies, except for the doctoral degree in the arts which is an artistic programme.
+The curriculum contains a list and structure of compulsory and elective courses and modules with their descriptions, as well as adoctoral dissertation as the final part of the study programme of doctoral studies, except for the doctoral degree in arts which is an artistic programme.

-The doctoral studies consist of one compulsory course, which is of general significance for students' scientific and research work (Methods of Scientific Research), and 7 elective courses, which are selected by the students.
-Elective courses are selected in cooperation with a mentor and depending on the chosen theme for a doctoral dissertation (Table 5.2).
-The elective courses are from the scientific fields studied at the Faculty, while students have the option to elect one course from any study programme of doctoral studies at the Faculty, and one course from any study programme from other Faculties at the University.
+The doctoral studies consist of two compulsory courses, which are of general significance for students' scientific and research work (Methods of Scientific Research and Biostatistics), and 8 elective courses, which are selected by the students.
+Elective courses are selected in cooperation with a supervisor and depending on the chosen topic for adoctoral dissertation(Table 5.2).
+The elective courses are from the scientific fields studied at the Faculty, while students have the option to elect one course from any study programme of doctoral studies at the Faculty, and one course from any study programme from other faculties in our country or abroad.

-In Tables 5.1 there are specifications of the compulsory course and 24 elective courses, out of which students opt for 7 courses.
+In Tables 5.1 there are specifications of the two compulsory coursesand 57 elective courses, out of which students opt for 8 courses.
 These tables contain the number of hours of active teaching on the weekly basis (lectures and research work), ECTS credits for every course, course content, course objectives and course outcomes, teaching methods, recommended literature, students' obligations, methods of assessment of students' knowledge and the name of the teacher in charge and responsible for teaching.

-In the Tables 5.1 it can be seen that the content of the courses is modern, dealing with current issues both in our country and in the world.
+In Tables 5.1 it can be seen that the content of the courses is modern, dealing with current issues both in our country and in the world.
 Also, the teaching methods are modern and assessment and grading of students' knowledge is in accordance with the Bologna Convention.
 Students complete their studies by writing and defending a doctoral dissertation.
-A doctoral dissertation includes theoretical and methodological preparation necessary for profound understanding of the area of a dissertation, and research conducted using modern methods and equipment.
+A doctoral dissertation includes theoretical and methodological preparation necessary for profound understanding of the area of the dissertation, and research conducted using modern methods and equipment.

-Table 5.1.
-Specification of the courses in the doctoral study programme
+Table 5.1 Specification of the courses in the doctoral study programme

-Table 5.2.
-Distribution of the courses in semesters or years of study
+Table 5.2 Distribution of the courses in semesters or years of study

-Table 5.3.
-Requirements related to preparation of a doctoral dissertation
+Table 5.3 Requirements related to preparation of a doctoral dissertation

-Table 5.4.
-List of courses at the doctoral studies
+Table 5.4 List of courses at the doctoral studies

-Appendix 5.1 - Statute
+Appendix 5.1 - The Statute